sandyol55/Ropey-Cam/README.md

 Clone or copy / download Ropey-Cam.py to local machine.
 Ensure you have opencv installed as per instructions in the PiCamera2 manual

-The current version is configured to use Mode 5 from a V2 IMX219 camera.
+The current versions are configured to use a V2 IMX219 camera in Mode 5.
-If you plan to use another camera find the cam_mode_select variable (line 50) and change it e.g. for a V3 camera mode 0 might be a good choice.
+If you plan to use a different camera find the cam_mode_select variable (line 50) and change it to an appropriate mode.
+e.g. for a V3 camera mode 0 might be a good choice.

 Run Ropey-Cam and point a browser at <machine.ip:8000>